dumbo1985/dotfiles/README.md

 # dotfiles

 Dotfiles on my mac.
-I'll create a branch for Ubuntu.
+Please checkout the branch named forUbuntu on ubuntu.

 ## 一、Install